johnathangentile/Apple-DCF-Model/README.md

 The difference between my valuation and the market price suggests investors may be expecting stronger future growth, higher profitability, a lower required return, or additional value from future products and initiatives that are not reflected in my assumptions.

-The sensitivity analysis shows how much the valuation changes when WACC and terminal growth assumptions are adjusted, highlighting how important these inputs are to the final result.
+The sensitivity analysis shows how much the valuation changes when WACC and terminal growth assumptions are adjusted, emphasizing how important these inputs are to the final result.